MakeSchool-Tutorials/Core-Data-Tutorial/P05-Deleting-Data/content.md

 We've nailed saving our items, but what if we want to delete an item?
 Or mark it as returned?

-Prior to adding CoreData, when a user deleted an item, the Collection View’s data source was updated accordingly.
-But now, our current CoreData implementation doesn’t know how to handle items deleted by the user, resulting in items not actually getting deleted, or marked as returned!
+Prior to adding Core Data, when a user deleted an item, the Collection View’s data source was updated accordingly.
+But now, our current Core Data implementation doesn’t know how to handle items deleted by the user, resulting in items not actually getting deleted, or marked as returned!

 # Deleting Items